fleetboard-logistics/fleetboard-logistics.github.io/docs/conizi/index.md

 You are on the home page of the conizi technical documentation.
 This page is divided into several sections.

-## conizi Architecture
+## Architecture
-A short overview of the conizi architecure.
+A overview of the conizi architecure.

 ## How To
 How to something with conizi.